-Mindfulness and meditation.
-Like deep breathing, mindfulness and meditation have been linked to lower blood pressure and reduced cortisol levels.
+Mindfulness and meditation have been linked to lower blood pressure and reduced cortisol levels.
 They may also reduce symptoms of anxiety and depression and help you sleep.
-If you don't know where to start, try downloading a meditation app on your smartphone.

-Sleep.
+Sleep

 Getting enough sleep can help improve your thought process and mood.
-Aim for eight to nine hours every night.
+Aim for eight to nine hours every night. to improved mood.